- The State Of South Dakota Offers Their Own Video Lottery Games

 How Is The State of South Dakota The Big Video Lottery Winner?

-According to the US Census Bureau, the total state population in 2019 was 884,659.
+According to the US Census Bureau, total state population in 2019 was 884,659.
 The lottery loss for those four months was $102 per person.
 The state’s share of that total loss is 49.5 percent.
 This is pure revenue for South Dakota coffers.

 The state’s Lottery Commission has estimated a potential windfall of $131.1 million by June 30 of 2021.
 That is the end of the fiscal year.
-This is based on a 49.5 percent share of the total loss.
+This is based on that 49.5 percent share of the total loss.

 “Numerous studies conducted in a wide range of jurisdictions show that frequent or ‘heavy’ lottery players closely resemble the overall population of that state or province.”

 However, other studies show that the poor are more likely to fall into that frequent or ‘heavy’ category.
 Thus, they are more impacted by gambling in general.

 Gambling revenues come largely from low and moderate income households